Porthcawl: Holiday resort

 Porthcawl is a holiday resort in South Wales and is home to a large static caravan park known as Trecco Bay, which is owned and operated by Parkdean Resorts.
-It has an extensive promenade and several beaches, two of which are Blue Flag beaches: a tourist-oriented beach at Trecco Bay, at the east end of the town; a sandy beach at Rest Bay, which lies to the northwest of the town; and the quiet and sandy Pink Bay leading out towards Sker Point where a tarmac-covered car park serves a sandy beach.
+It has an extensive promenade and several beaches: a tourist-oriented beach at Trecco Bay, at the east end of the town; a sandy beach at Rest Bay, which lies to the north-west of the town; and the quiet and sandy Pink Bay leading out towards Sker Point where a tarmac-covered car park serves a sandy beach.
+Trecco Bay and Rest Bay are Blue Flag Beaches.

-There are many hotels (including the prominent Seabank Hotel) and guest houses as well as a funfair called Coney Beach.
-Four rocky points line the shore: Hutchwns Point [sic], Porthcawl Point (on which a lighthouse stands), Rhych Point and Newton Point.

-Porthcawl, like many British resorts, has suffered a decline in its holiday trade over recent years, especially since most of the South Wales Valleys coal pits closed.
+Porthcawl, like many British resorts, has suffered a decline in its holiday trade, especially since most of the South Wales Valleys coal pits closed.
 A major feature of the summer was the miners' fortnight, when large numbers of miners took their annual break.

 Local attractions

-Tourist attractions in the area include sandy beaches, a grand pavilion, a funfair named Coney Beach (modelled on Coney Island in New York), a museum and three golf courses.And the site of the former black obelisk.
+Tourist attractions in the area include sandy beaches, a grand pavilion, a funfair named Coney Beach (modelled on Coney Island in New York), a museum, three golf courses and the site of the former black obelisk.

-Porthcawl Promenade
+Porthcawl promenade

 Built in 1887 to commemorate Queen Victoria's Golden Jubilee, Porthcawl's promenade runs along the seafront from Lock's Common in the west to the harbour, before joining the Eastern Promenade and leading to Coney Beach and Griffin Park.
-The promenade was restored in 1996.
-There are many cafes, bars, restaurants and hotels along the promenade, which offers views across the Bristol Channel.
+It was restored in 1996.
+There are many cafes, bars, restaurants and hotels along the promenade, which offer views across the Bristol Channel.

-The Grand Pavilion, built at a cost of £25,000 in 1932, is the venue for popular shows, including the annual pantomime.
+The Grand Pavilion, built at a cost of £25,000 in 1932, is the venue for shows, including the annual pantomime.
 The singer, actor and civil rights activist Paul Robeson once performed 'live' at the Pavilion via a transatlantic telephone link.

 Controversial luxury flats now dominate the seafront on the site previously occupied by the Esplanade Hotel, which dated back to the late 1880s.
 The Royal Society of Architects in Wales awarded 'Esplanade House' a Welsh Housing Design Award in 2006, but the architecture has proved unpopular with many local residents who have nicknamed it "the bottle bank".